Major League Baseball on television: First broadcast

 After the 1939 World's Fair showed the new technology called television, experimental station W2XBS aired the first televised major league baseball games, a double header between the Cincinnati Reds and the Brooklyn Dodgers on August 26, 1939.

 1953–1959

-In 1953, ABC-TV executive Edgar J. Scherick (who would later go on to create Wide World of Sports) approached MLB with a Saturday Game of the Week.
+In 1953, ABC executive Edgar J. Scherick (who would later go on to create Wide World of Sports) approached MLB with a Saturday Game of the Week.
 With fewer outlets than CBS or NBC, ABC needed paid programming (or "anything for bills" as Scherick put it).
 At first, ABC hesitated at the idea of a nationally televised regular season baseball program, but gave Scherick the green light to sign up teams; unfortunately, only three (the Philadelphia Athletics, Cleveland Indians, and Chicago White Sox were interested.
 To make matters worse, Major League Baseball barred the Game of the Week from airing within fifty miles of any big-league city.
 According to Scherick, Major League Baseball insisted on protecting local coverage and didn't care about national appeal.
 ABC though, did care about the national appeal and claimed that "most of America was still up for grabs."